ErpNetDocs/tech/advanced/data-objects/track-changes.md

 uid: track-changes
 ---

-# Track changes
+# Track Changes

-Track changes is a system in @@name, which can be used to track the changes in any data table.
+*Track Changes* is a system in @@name, which can be used to track the changes in any data table.

 ## Tracking levels